 Unless you absolutely need this lens’s 400mm zoom capability, you can consider alternatives like the cheaper Sigma 18-300mm or Tamron’s own 16-300mm lens.

-16. Tamron SP 150-600mm f/5-6.3 Di VC USD G2
+10. Tamron SP 150-600mm f/5-6.3 Di VC USD G2

-Tamron SP 150-600mm f/5-6.3 Di VC USD G2
+Tamron SP 150-600mm F/5-6.3 Di VC USD G2 for Canon Digital SLR Cameras

-View on Amazon or Adorama
+View on Adorama

 One of the most expensive lenses on this list, the Tamron 150-600mm is built for professionals.
 The G1 version received great reviews, but quite a few photographers complained about the lack of weather sealing and slow AF.
-The G2 fixes both these issues.
+The G2 fixes both of these issues.

 The 600mm reach is a boon for sports and wildlife photographers.
 The image stabilization rated at 4.5 stops gives the lens additional strength.
 Low light is a common problem at stadiums and concerts, and shutter speeds often change.

 Given the long zoom range made up of 21 elements, it is not a surprise that the lens weighs in at 2 kg, and the total length at 150mm is about 10 inches.
 Although it may not be portable or fit comfortably in your hiking camera backpack, this size is average amongst superzooms.
-This one’s metal, the weather-sealed body is very rugged.
+This one’s metal, the weather-sealed body, is very rugged.

 In a nutshell, the autofocus may not be as fast as Canon’s prime lenses, but it is not slow either.
 With some practice and usage of central AF points whenever possible, you will be pleased with the photos’ sharpness and the hit rate.